 DAVID GREENE: That's Canadian folk singer Tom Connors, and his song captures the way many snowmobilers feel about their sport.
 Up here it's more like a way of life.
 Restaurant signs say "Snowmobiles Welcome."
 At gas stations you see more snowmobiles filling up than cars.
 A few days ago I'm driving into the little town of Paradise, Michigan, for what's supposed to be a big day of snowmobiling.
 It begins with the annual pancake breakfast.
 The breakfast in the community center is where I meet Joanne Cook.

-Ms. JOANNE COOK (Grocery Store Proprietor): Normally, we are really busy with the breakfasts here, and it's way down right now.
+JOANNE COOK: Normally, we are really busy with the breakfasts here, and it's way down right now.
 So I think it's the economy.
 Nobody knows if they've got a job or not.

 GREENE: Paradise is a snow-pummeled community on Lake Superior.
 Six hundred people, a smattering of hotels, and miles of snowmobile trails.
 Most years, by late morning tourists are buzzing around everywhere.

 COOK: Oh, it would be all snowmobiles.
 It would be like bumblebees going by.

 GREENE: But when times are uncertain, Joanne says, people don't travel to a place like Paradise for their snowmobiling.
 They stick closer to home.
 And Joanne has felt the effect of that.
 She runs a grocery store here.

 COOK: I used to have to stay open from 9 to 9.
 Now I'm down to 9 to 6, Monday through Saturday.
 I'm closed on Sundays because there's nobody around.